Bojan Marjanović

-In his career, Marjanović has been awarded at national and international level, including both piano competitions and different honors.
+In his career, Marjanović has been awarded at national and international levels, including both piano competitions and different honors.
 Along with the most prominent concert stages in his native country, Bojan has performed in several European countries, Canada and in the United States.
 In the area of classical music, Bojan's interests have been related to the integral performance of piano masterworks, such as Chopin's etudes, scherzos, preludes etc.

 Biography and academics

 Marjanović grew up in Valjevo, Serbia, where he started playing piano at the age of 15.
-Having completed a music high school "Živorad Grbić" in his hometown, Bojan continued studying classical piano performance at the Faculty of Music in Belgrade with a renowned Serbian professor Nevena Popović.
+Having graduated from a music high school "Živorad Grbić" in his hometown, Bojan continued studying classical piano performance at the Faculty of Music in Belgrade with a renowned Serbian professor Nevena Popović.
 In addition, he has studied with Aleksandar Madžar, Cordelia Höfer, Jean-François Antonioli, Yuri Kot, André Marchand and Kyoko Hashimoto.
 He received a Bachelor, Master's and DMA degree in classical piano performance from the Faculty of Music in Belgrade.
-Simultaneously with the classical training, he was involved in jazz and other genres which he transcribed and learned by ear.
+Simultaneously he was involved in jazz and other genres which he transcribed and learned by ear.

-In 2016, Marjanović moved to Oslo, Norway, where he completed Master's degree in Jazz Piano performance and Continuing studies in Jazz Composition at Norwegian Academy of Music.
+In 2016, Marjanović moved to Oslo, Norway, where he completed his Master's degree in Jazz Piano performance and Continuing studies in Jazz Composition at the Norwegian Academy of Music.
 In Oslo, his mentors were Eyolf Dale and Helge Sunde.
-Along with the studies in Norway, Marjanović took a semester at Berklee College of Music where he was studying Jazz arranging and composition with Steve Rochinski, Joseph Mulholland and Brian Lewis.
+Along with his studies in Norway, Marjanović took a semester at Berklee College of Music where he studied Jazz arranging and composition with Steve Rochinski, Joseph Mulholland and Brian Lewis.
 Marjanović currently lives in Oslo where he works as a pianist, composer and educator.

 Career

-Since 2004, Marjanović has been active on Serbian music scene, both as a classical and a jazz musician.
+Since 2004, Marjanović has been active in the Serbian music scene, both as a classical and a jazz musician.
 The prize at Debut International Piano Competition provided him with an opportunity for debut recital at Carnegie Hall in New York City in 2014.
-In Norway, Marjanović got the opportunity to participate in many projects and to perform with some of famous Norwegian jazz musicians such as Ole Morten Vågan, Thomas Strønen, Atle Nymo etc. He has given numerous performances (both solo and with different ensembles) at festivals and concerts in most European countries, as well as in Canada and the United States.
+In Norway, Marjanović got the opportunity to participate in many projects and to perform with some famous Norwegian jazz musicians such as Ole Morten Vågan, Thomas Strønen, Atle Nymo etc. He has given numerous performances (both solo and with different ensembles) at festivals and concerts in most European countries, as well as in Canada and the United States.